 Men in Their 20s Are Sexual

 In terms of sexual attractiveness, men in their 20s are often attractive to women and other men in their 20s.
-They're typically still physically fit because they don't have the pressures of work and family life that can keep people from going to the gym on a regular basis.
+They're typically still physically fit because they don't have the pressures of work and family life to keep people from going to the gym regularly.
 Plus, they've got tons of metabolism to help beat down the extra calories that come from happy hour drinks with friends.
-Men in their 20s usually have healthy hearts, enabling high stamina and longevity in physical activities, including sex; surprisingly, most athletes hit their peak in their 20s, despite the fact that physical endurance has been shown to peak in the 30s for both men and women (more on that to come in a minute).
+Men in their 20s usually have healthy hearts, enabling high stamina and longevity in physical activities, including sex.
+Surprisingly, most athletes hit their peak in their 20s, even though physical endurance has been shown to peak in the 30s.

 Let's take a minute to explore the boys of Jersey Shore.
 Would they have said they were in their prime when that show was filmed?
 Undoubtedly, they had lots of sex and delivered numerous debacles that kept Viacom's ratings sky-high.
-But, does that mean they were actually living their best lives, or were they merely enjoying a lot of money in front of a camera?
 If you'd ask most men who are in their 20s, they'll likely say they're living their best lives and in their primes.
-That's because they don't have context to know anything other than the first adult decade they're living in right now.
-Things do change as we age; just like fine wine, a few years can make a big difference.
+That's because they don't have the context to know anything other than the first adult decade they're living in right now.
+Things change as we age; just like fine wine, a few years can make a big difference.
 How often do single guys get laid?
-Well, gents in their 20s are doing quite well, but more established fellas have a lot of things going for them, too.
+Well, gents in their 20s are doing quite well, but more established fellas have many things going for them, too.

 Men in Their 30s Are Comfortable

 By many metrics, men in their 30s have a lot going for them and could be considered in their prime.
 Why?
 They've usually found a comfortable place in life, often including:

 - A good career or a job they love and have been at for a long time